 The document will be provided to all submitters of data to the national electronic Wildlife Health Information System (eWHIS) and as appropriate to submitters of wildlife health data to WHA through other avenues.

-General wildlife disease surveillance data are submitted regularly by WHA Coordinators and Zoo and Sentinel Clinic Coordinators.
-Data are also provided on an ad hoc basis by other submitters such as university researchers and private veterinarians, in consultation with the WHA Coordinator where necessary.
+General wildlife disease surveillance data is submitted regularly by Primary WHA Coordinators, veterinarians at zoo based wildlife hospitals and wildlife veterinary clinics, university clinics and pathology departments ("WHA surveillance partners").
+Data is also provided on an ad hoc basis by other submitters such as university researchers and private veterinarians, in consultation with the Primary WHA Coordinator where necessary.

-Policies for communication of data generated by targeted wildlife surveillance programs e.g. the National Avian Influenza Wild Bird Surveillance Program will be agreed by the dedicated steering group or committee for each program and will be in line with these guidelines and the WHA Confidentiality Principles.
+Policies for communication of data generated by targeted wildlife surveillance programs (e.g. the National Avian Influenza Wild Bird Surveillance Program) will be agreed by the dedicated steering group or committee for each program and will be in line with these guidelines and the WHA Confidentiality Principles.

 WHA is an association incorporated under the Incorporated Associations Act in NSW.
 As such it is required to manage any private information as required by the Australian Privacy Principles in the Privacy Act 1988.

-Confidentiality and level of access to individual records is managed by the data submitter, the WHA Coordinator for the jurisdiction and WHA staff (see also ‘Moderation’ below).
+Confidentiality and level of access to individual records is managed by the data submitter, the Primary WHA Coordinator for the jurisdiction and WHA staff (see also ‘Moderation’ below).

 Ownership of the information provided to WHA remains with the individual or organisation submitting this information.

 All users of eWHIS are required to agree to the WHA Confidentiality Principles prior to being granted access.
-In addition, a submitter can restrict access of others to data they enter into eWHIS using the ‘Confidentiality’ setting for the record.
+In addition, a data submitter can restrict access of others to data they enter into eWHIS using the ‘Confidentiality’ setting for the record.

-Information provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for the OIE, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
+Data provided to WHA is used to fulfil Australia’s national and international reporting obligations including Australia’s return for wildlife and general reporting for the OIE, and to assist in identifying risk and improving decision making and policy in the area of wildlife health.
 Information is also used where appropriate to support responses to outbreaks of national emergency diseases of animals or people.
 All Information is de-identified and moderated as described above.

 Summary reports using aggregated data are published in the Animal Health Surveillance Quarterly and Animal Health in Australia publications to support the National Animal Health Information System (NAHIS).
 More detailed (non-summary) reports for inclusion in these publications will only be published with appropriate permission (see e. below).

 As needed, reports are generated for the information of the AHC, Australian, state and territory government departments of health, environment and agricultural / biosecurity agencies, the Australian Pesticides and Veterinary Medicines Authority (APVMA), or other agencies or organisations as deemed appropriate by WHA.
-The Australian Government Department of Agriculture and Water Resources as the lead agency with responsibility for Australia’s animal health status is consulted as needed on the generation and distribution of additional reports.
+The Australian Government Department of Agriculture and Water Resources, as the lead agency with responsibility for Australia’s animal health status, is consulted as needed on the generation and distribution of additional reports.